 - Origination fees.
 Many lenders charge an origination fees between 1% to 5% of the total loan amount.

 - Prepayment fees.
 Check the terms of your lenders.
 Some lenders charge a fee for early repayment — if you break from their loan, they lose money from your interest.

 - Underwriting fees.
 Underwriters review your application and the determine the terms of your loan.

 - Legal fees.
 Depending on the size of your business, you may need an attorney or financial advisor to help you determine the best deal for your business.

 - Appraisal fees.
-Offering collateral can lower the total cost of your loan, but you can pay thousands of dollars for an appraisal.
+Offering collateral can lower the total cost of your loan, but you can pay hundreds or even thousands of dollars for an appraisal.

 - Closing costs.
 These costs cover loan packaging or a business valuation.